The healthcare services we support reached 8.2 million people in 2021

 We reduce the burden of overweight and obesity by improving access to and use of a diverse array of nutritious foods, encouraging a healthy lifestyle and fostering positive nutrition behaviours and practices.

 We acknowledge the increased risk and role that environmental factors play in human health.
 We address environmental influencers by supporting initiatives which increase access to clean water and household sanitation, and mitigate risks which arise from indoor air pollution.
-In 2021, we provided 1.6 million people with drinking water and sanitation services.
+In 2022, we provided over a million people with drinking water and sanitation services.